home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 _This option is only available for Home Assistant OS (the recommended installation type) and Home Assistant Supervised installations._

-This add-on can only be configured via the built-in Z-Wave JS control panel in Home Assistant.
+This add-on can only be configured via the built-in Z-Wave control panel in Home Assistant.

 **Option 2: The Zwavejs2Mqtt (aka "Z-Wave JS to MQTT") add-on installed from the community add-on store**